David Bowie: The Genesis of Tin Machine

 πŸ›οΈ Private Rehearsal Space

-🎸 Event: First Jam: Bowie, Gabrels, and the Sales Brothers
+🎸 Event: Creative: First Jam – Bowie, Gabrels, and the Sales Brothers

-πŸ—’οΈ Note: The four musicians meet for an informal jam session.
-The chemistry is immediate and loud.
-David is exhilarated by the lack of synthesizers and the raw, democratic feel of the group.
+πŸ—’οΈ Notes: The four musicians meet for an informal jam session.
+The chemistry is immediate, loud, and dissonant.
+Bowie is exhilarated by the lack of synthesizers and the raw, democratic feel of the group, solidifying the band concept.

 πŸ“… 1988-03-31